Rugby 101: A Beginner’s Guide To Rugby Union

 Objective of the game

 The objective of rugby union is relatively simple: score more points than the opposing team.
-Points can be earned through several methods, such as scoring tries, conversions, penalties, and drop .
+Points can be earned through several methods, such as scoring tries, conversions, penalties, and drop goals.
 A try is the primary scoring method, where a player grounds the ball behind the opponents' goal line.
 This is worth five points.
 Conversions, penalties, and drop goals offer additional opportunities to earn points.
 With a wide range of scoring possibilities, rugby offers an exciting and dynamic gameplay experience.

 Rugby field and dimensions